the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

 Instead, I will create an archetype for each actor type and use data assets to set each actor's behavior and appearance.

-Using the above example, there is an `AWorldObject` actor class and a corresponding primary data asset class, `UWorldObjectData`.
-The actor class has a `FPrimaryAssetId` property that points to the data asset.
+Using the above example, there is an `AWorldObject` actor class and a corresponding data asset class, `UWorldObjectData`.
+The actor class has a property that points to a data asset of this type.
 This data asset contains properties that control the appearance and behavior of the world object, such as a flag indicating whether it can be picked up by the player, the physical space it occupies, and how it should be rendered.

 Data tables, and in some cases, [data registries](https://docs.unrealengine.com/5.3/en-US/data-registries-in-unreal-engine/), are used to register features for use within the sandbox.